Ecopsychology, Philosophy, Poetry, Art

 The photos left and right are of me with a pine tree, at Hazel Hill Wood in Salisbury, UK.

-Please see examples of Elizabeth’s ecopsychology explorations, prose, poetry and art below:
+Please see examples of Elizabeth’s ecopsychology and philosophy explorations, prose, poetry and art below:

 - January 2022 Unity through dystopia: A framework for living in challenging times: I have created a framework to help illustrate practical steps and ways of being that we might draw upon, as we open our hearts to the possibilities for humanity during this unique time in history.
 What is beckoning in you?
 Access the framework here.